 Plan your Great Wall Tour?
 Needless to say, you must visit the Great Wall of China on your first trip to Beijing China.
-So, what, when, where and how?
+So, when to visit, which sections of Great Wall to visit and how to visit?

-Actually the history tells us the Wall played no role in preventing the “barbarians”.
-Never did the Wall stop any invations, large or small.
-But the Wall did do many things: it proclaimed the frontier, it employed the thousands, it prevented defections, it displayed the mighty of the emperor.
+Actually the history tells us the Great Wall played no role in preventing the “barbarians”.
+Never did the Wall stop any invasions, large or small.
+But the Great Wall did do many things: it proclaimed the frontier, it employed the thousands, it prevented defections, it displayed the mighty of the emperor.

-The Wall is not an “it” as you think.
+The Great Wall is not an “it” as you think.
 It is a “them”, walls in the plural, and they do not form a continuous line.
-They are in bits built in different dynasties.
-Those “bits” of the Wall are scattered around the northern China stretching from Shanhaiguan in the east to Jiayuguan in the west, snaking along the southern edge of Inner Mongolia.
+They are in bits, built in different dynasties.
+Those “bits” of the Great Wall snake across the northern China stretching from Shanhaiguan Pass in the east to Jiayuguan Pass in the west, totaling 21196 km long with the Great Wall built in Ming Dynasty as long as 8851 km.

-Beijing is a good place to visit the “bits” of the Wall built in Ming Dynasty.
-Most of the “bits” of the Wall here are tamed and reconstructed for the safety of travelers.
-So the tamed sections give way to wild ones – crumbling, overgrown and barred to walkers.
+Beijing is a good place to visit the “sections” of the Great Wall built in Ming Dynasty.
+Most of the “sections” of the Great Wall open to tourists here are tamed and reconstructed for the safety of travelers.
+But still there remain many wild ones (original and unrestored) – crumbling, overgrown and barred to walkers, attracting adventure hikers.

-Here are some tips for your visiting the Great Wall of China around Beijing:
+Here are some tips for planning ahead your visit to Great Wall of China around Beijing:

 Tip # 01: The best time to hike the Great Wall of China

-In Beijing, all the sections of the Wall are open to tourists all year round.
-The ideal months for the Great Wall hike fall on spring, early summer, autumn – later March, April, May, June, September, October and early November.
+In Beijing, all the sections of the Great Wall are open to tourists all year round.
+The ideal months for the Great Wall hike fall on spring, early summer, autumn: later March, April, May, June, September, October and early November.

-Winter Great Wall Hike is a bit challenging mainly due to the frozen weather in later December, January and early early February each year in Beijing.
-You are advised to dress warmly – winter hat with ear flap, ear warmers, gloves, scarf, warm jackets and ther winter accessories.
+Winter Great Wall Hike is a bit challenging mainly due to the frozen weather in later December, January and early February each year in Beijing.
+You are advised to dress warmly – winter hat with ear flap, ear warmers, gloves, scarf, warm jackets and their winter accessories.

-The Great Wall hike is impossible only because the road access to sections is blocked due to the heavy snow.
+The Great Wall hike is impossible to hike only because the road access to sections is blocked due to the heavy snow.
 If you plan to do the hike in winter, we do suggest you check the weather report.
+Check out How to dress for visiting Great Wall in winter.

 Tip # 02: Avoid weekends or public holidays for the Wall

 It is better to hike the Wall during the weekdays instead of weekends.
-Strongly advise you not to visit the Wall during China public holidays.
+Strongly advise you not to visit the Wall during China public holidays ( Especially May 1-3, and October 1-7).

 On these special days you will waste much of your valuable time on the way from your hotel to the Wall.
 On the Wall, you have to take group photos since there are a great number of people on the Wall.

-There are approxi 8 bits of the Wall around Beijing.
-7 of the 8 bits of the Wall are legally open to tourists home and abroad. “legally open” means these sections of the Wall are tamed, repaired and controlled by a local Great Wall administration bureau.
+There are 8 major sections of the Great Wall around Beijing.
+7 of the 8 sections of the Wall are legally open to tourists home and abroad.”legally open” means these sections of the Wall are tamed, repaired and controlled by a local Great Wall administration bureau with facilities like parking lots, guard rails, restaurants, toilets and more.

 Within its administration, the entrance fees are collected, a police station is set up and security guides are dotted along Wall.
-These “legal” sections of the Wall are Juyongguan, Badaling, Mutianyu, Jinshanling, Gubeikou, Huanghuacheng ( certain sections opened) and Simatai (temporarily closed ).
-Jiankou is not open to tourists due to their wildness and treacherousness.
+These “legal” sections of the Wall are Juyongguan, Badaling, Mutianyu, Jinshanling, Gubeikou, Huanghuacheng ( certain sections opened) and Simatai.
+Jiankou is not open to common tourists due to their wildness and treacherousness.
 Below are the tips for choosing the right bit of the Wall you most like:

 1) If you don’t have much time, but you still want to have a glimpse of the Wall, especially on a busy day, choose Juyongguan Great Wall.